Chip (rapper): 2010–11: Transition and "Champion" featuring Chris Brown

 Chipmunk announced he was working on a new studio album in late-2010, and confirmed it would be titled, Transition which he stated it would be different from the first album, stating: "It kinda represents the growth in me as a person since my last album, so the sound has matured as well as I have and that’s the main thing for me with the record - I just wanted the sound, the sound and the feel of the album to feel… I feel like a granddad but you know, just more mature than my first album, you know life’s changed."
 The album features American artists Keri Hilson, Chris Brown, Trey Songz and Kalenna Harper from Diddy-Dirty Money, and British rapper Wretch 32.
 He released a promotional single onto iTunes on 12 November 2010.
 The single charted at #72 on the UK Singles Charts, with limited promotion.

-In early-2011, he confirmed that "Champion" would be released as the first mainstream single from the album, and the single would feature American R&B singer, Chris Brown.
+In early-2011, he confirmed that "Champion" would be released as the first mainstream single from the album, and the single would feature Chris Brown.
 The single was written by Harmony "H-Money" Samuels, Jahmaal Fyffe, Eric Bellinger, Erika Nuri.
 The single charted at #2 on the UK Singles Charts, being held off the top spot by Jessie J and B.o.B with their entry with "Price Tag".
 However, both songs sold over 90,000 copies in their first week and Jessie J gained the top spot by 5%.
 The song serves as the theme for the reality competition show WWE Tough Enough.
 It was announced that "In the Air" would be released as the second mainstream single released from Transition the single would feature guest vocals from American R&B singer, Keri Hilson.
 The single was released on 11 March 2011.
 The album Transition itself attained its UK release through Sony Music's Jive label on 18 April 2011.
 He makes a cameo appearance in Wretch 32 and Example's video for Unorthodox.

 The third single to be released from the album is titled "Take Off" and features Trey Songz.
 Chipmunk also released a net video for the song "Every Gyal" featuring Mavado.
 In August 2011, Chipmunk performed a free concert in Dumfries, Scotland and in Wales.